Parts online for you!

 Maintenance Tips for Extended Tooth Life

-• Rotate teeth regularly; swap outside teeth to inside positions
+• Rotate teeth regularly: Swap outside to inside positions to even out wear patterns

-• Replace teeth before completely worn; worn teeth damage expensive adapters
+• Replace at 70% wear: Worn teeth damage expensive adapters and bucket lip

-• Match tooth type to application; general purpose teeth in rock accelerates wear
+• Match tooth type to application: General purpose teeth in rock can double wear rates

-• Keep spare teeth on site to minimize downtime
+• Keep spare teeth on site: Stock 2-3 spare teeth and pin kits to minimize downtime

 Frequently Asked Questions